jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is Waiting for a New Rulebook

-When we buy new houes, we can't wait to move in, bring in you furniture, and start renovations.
+When we buy new houes, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.

 The question in the game of civlization is, do we consider the big picture when making our choices?